sarakane/project-garden-fighter/README.md

 #### By **Sara Kane, Kate Skorija, James Henager**

 ## Description
-This project is a fake website for a pizza company.
-It allows a user to select a pizza size and toppings and then order the pizza to see the final price.
+This is a garden themed text based rpg.

 ## Specifications